Venezuela arrests ex-oil bosses for graft in widening purge

 To ensure he maintains support, military and political sources say that Maduro, who unlike Chavez does not hail from the army, has handed it more power.

 Del Pino and Martinez had been removed from their posts on Sunday and replaced by a major general, giving the already powerful military further clout.
+The demotion followed the arrest in Caracas last week of six Citgo executives, five of whom are also U.S. citizens, as part of the graft probe, leaving the refiner deprived of much of its top brass.

-Their sidelining also deprives the Venezuelan oil sector of two of its most experienced executives, who were also adamant that the country must keep paying its onerous debt and avoid a debilitating default at all costs.
+The men’s sidelining also deprives the Venezuelan oil sector of two of its most experienced executives, who were also adamant that the country must keep paying its onerous debt and avoid a debilitating default at all costs.

 Del Pino did not respond to a Whatsapp message, although his profile picture had changed to one of his children from a photo of him at a PDVSA event with red-shirted workers.

-Additional reporting by Brian Ellsworth and Marianna Parraga; Writing by Alexandra Ulmer; Editing by Andrew Cawthorne and Lisa Von Ahn
+Additional reporting by Brian Ellsworth, Andreina Aponte, Eyanir Chinea and Corina Pons in Caracas and Marianna Parraga in Houston; Writing by Alexandra Ulmer; Editing by Andrew Cawthorne and Jonathan Oatis